Only Comb Honey and some Soft-Set honey is raw honey

 Imported comb and section honey can carry diseases and potentially disastrous pests such as small hive beetle – always ask the origin of comb honey.

-Comb honey, from Irish bees foraging naturally on local flora can be purchased here during the summer.
+Comb honey, from Irish bees foraging naturally on local flora is in limited supply and can be purchased only from our market stalls during the summer.
+Click here for details

 This is the very best comb honey.
 This is where the bees are persuaded to pack a beautiful square of comb honey into an individual wooden frame.
 It is very difficult to produce, especially nowadays as the bees hate to work that way and the weather seldom obliges: